TPMJS Documentation

 Tool Discovery

-TPMJS automatically discovers tools from npm packages that have the tpmjs-tool keyword.
+TPMJS automatically discovers tools from npm packages that have the tpmjs keyword.
 Tools are indexed every 2-15 minutes.

 Sandboxed Execution